senthilva/EVA6/README.md

 # Modified MNIST

-The objective is not onlt predict the number from the MNIST dataset , but also predict the sum on a random number added to it.
+The objective is not only predict the number from the MNIST dataset , but also predict the sum of the random number(0-9) added to it.

 ## Input Data prep-processing

-Buil a combined dataset using
+Build a combined dataset using

 *  torchvision MNIST
 *  Add random numbers between 0-9 as the second input
-*  2 outputs : predicted number and sum of predicted number and random number in the input
+*  2 outputs : predicted number and sum of predicted number and random number provided as input

 # Network Design

-* Convolution block using the image are input
+* Convolution block using the image as input
-* **After the convolution add the 2nd input**
+* **After the convolution add the 2nd input : random number**
 * Pass the ouput and random number (input2) through linear layers
 * No activation function required during addition of two numbers as it is a linear function